 It was originally used to connect some of the 12 chalets in the park, but now only one remains.
 The tunnel is now used as a cool feature for hikers to explore!

 Ptarmigan Tunnel is a 250-foot long tunnel deep in the Many Glacier Area.
-Make sure to be bear aware and pack plenty of water and snacks for the adventure!
+Make sure to be bear aware and pack plenty of water and snacks for hiking for the adventure!

 Day 7: Two Medicine Area + Heading Home